kevinveenbirkenbach/luks-key-manager/README.md

-# 🔐 LUKS Key Management (lukyma)
+# 🔐 LUKS Key Manager

-**Lukyma** is a Python tool for managing LUKS encryption keys.
+**LUKS Key Manager** is a Python tool for managing LUKS encryption keys.
 It allows you to add a new key with a specified memory cost and securely remove an old key—ideal for devices with limited RAM (e.g., Raspberry Pi).
+This tool is supported by the **lukyma** alias through Kevin's Package Manager.

 ![GitHub license](https://img.shields.io/badge/License-MIT-yellow.svg)
 ![Python version](https://img.shields.io/badge/Python-3.x-blue.svg)

 ## 🎯 Purpose

-Lukyma simplifies LUKS key management by offering an interactive interface to add and remove encryption keys efficiently.
-Its streamlined workflow makes it perfect for maintaining secure systems without manual key juggling.
+LUKS Key Manager simplifies the management of LUKS encryption keys by offering an interactive interface to add and remove keys efficiently.
+Its streamlined workflow makes it perfect for maintaining secure systems without the hassle of manual key juggling.

 ## 🚀 Features

 - **Add New Key:** Insert a new LUKS key with a user-defined memory cost.
 - **Remove Old Key:** Securely remove an existing LUKS key.
-- **Interactive Device Selection:** Choose the block device to manage from a list.
+- **Interactive Device Selection:** Choose the block device to manage from a dynamically generated list.
-- **Automated Prompts:** Guided prompts for passphrases and memory cost inputs.
+- **Automated Prompts:** Guided prompts for entering passphrases and memory cost values.

 ## 🛠 Prerequisites